We are not financial advisers. You should consider seeking independent legal,

 The reason of thinking about the type of expense is to get you actively thinking

 about your finances in terms of opportunities.
-If you take an opportunity now, you may be reducing the
+If you take an opportunity now, you may be reducing or

 opportunities that are available to you in the future.